CPJPRINCE/opex_manifest_generator/README.md

 To note: when using the `catalog` option, the key `code` is always used by default.
 When using `accession` the default key is `accref`.
 This is currently not adjustable, see [here](### XIP Metadata - Identifiers) for utilising other keys.

-It's possible to also create a `generic` set of metadata which will take the XIP metadata for Title, Description from the basename of the folder/file and will set the Security Status to `open`.
+It's possible to also create a `generic` set of metadata which will take the XIP metadata for the Title and Description fields, from the basename of the folder/file.
+It will also set the Security Status to "open".

 `opex_generate -c generic C:\Users\Christopher\Downloads`

-You can combine generic options with catalog, accession, both to also generate an identifer.
+You can combine the generic options with `catalog, accession, both` to generate an identifier alongside generic data.

-You can also clear Empty Directory by using `--remove-empty` option.
-This will also generate

-## Auto Classification - Spreadsheet as Input
+## Auto Classification - Spreadsheet as an Input Override

-This program also supports utilising an Auto Class spreadsheet as an input, utilising the data added into said spreadsheet, instead of generating them on command.
+This program also supports utilising an Auto Class spreadsheet as an input override, utilising the data added into said spreadsheet, instead of generating them ad hoc.

 In this way, metadata can be set on XIP Metadata fields, including:
  - Title